httpoz/locked/README.md

 }
 ```

-If all the conditions in your rules are `true`, the application is locked.
+The application will be locked on the first `false` returned from your rules.

 # Middleware